amandeepintl/Pomodoro-Timer/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
-**Developed for the MEXT Scholarship portfolio.** If this helped you stay productive, feel free to give it a ⭐!
+**Developed for productivity.** If this helped you stay focused, feel free to give it a ⭐!